Guide to the City of Beaverton, Oregon

 The area just west of Highway 217 along Canyon Road and the Beaverton-Hillsdale Highway was the heart of old downtown.
-Finding the original downtown is almost impossible because for blocks (more accurately miles) around the area, one-story retail outlets have sprung up.
+Finding the original downtown is difficult, for blocks (more accurately miles) around the area, one-story retail outlets have sprung up.
 Car dealerships combined with numerous mini-malls has erased any sign of historic Beaverton.
-The Cedar Hills Mall (just north of old downtown) and the area around old downtown have melted together so it is almost impossible to tell where one starts and the other begins.
+The Cedar Hills Mall (just north of old downtown) and the area around old downtown have melted together, so it is almost impossible to tell where one starts, and the other begins.

 History of Beaverton

-The Tualatin Valley and Beaverton area was originally the home of native people who referred to themselves as “Atfalati”.
+The Tualatin Valley and Beaverton area were the home of native people who referred to themselves as “Atfalati”.
 Westerners later mispronounced the name as Tualatin.
 The tribe was a hunter-gatherer group which relied more on plants than animals for their food.
-In the spring of 1847, the first land claim (comprising 640 acres of beaverdam) located in what is now Beaverton was taken up by Lawrence Hall.
+In the spring of 1847, the first land claim (comprising 640 acres of beaver dam) located in what is now Beaverton was taken up by Lawrence Hall.
 Lawrence and his brother built a grist mill near present-day Walker Road.

-Spurred on by a railroad into town built in 1868, the small farming community west of Portland began to grow.
+Spurred on by a railroad into the town built in 1868, the small farming community west of Portland began to grow.
 By 1893 the City of Beaverton was formally incorporated with a population of 400.
 Originally named Twality when created in 1843, the territorial legislature renamed it for the first president of the United States, George Washington, in 1849.
 The original boundaries had included the entire northwest corner of Oregon before sections became new counties.

 Beaverton May Grow to 300,000 Within Ten Years

-In December 2004, the City of Beaverton announced that they would annex the unincorporated neighborhoods of Cedar Hills, West Slope, Raleigh Hills and Garden Home over the next 10 years.
+In December 2004, the City of Beaverton announced that they would annex the unincorporated neighborhoods of Cedar Hills, West Slope, Raleigh Hills and Garden Home over the next ten years.
 It also would add the Nike and Tektronix campuses and Providence St. Vincent Medical Center.
-After a first round of annexations, the city would add the Bethany and Cedar Mill areas and much of Aloha.
+After the first round of annexations, the city would add the Bethany and Cedar Mill areas and much of Aloha.

 Using the current populations of those areas, Beaverton would add about 200,000 residents.
 The first round of annexations focuses mostly on areas already surrounded by the city.
 State law allows those annexations without landowner approval.
 The second round may require more input for landowners who currently are outside city limits and farther from current boundaries.
 Beaverton’s ultimate boundary would extend at least to Northwest Springville Road and the Multnomah County line to the north, the city of Portland to the east and the city of Tigard to the south.
 The boundary would follow the Beaverton School District line to the west.

-One obstacle will be the opposition of Nike.
-In a prepared statement, Nike officials said that they have taken legal steps to block the city from incorporating its headquarters.
-It is expected that several other groups will begin mounting opposition to the annexation plans.
+One obstacle was the opposition of Nike, Inc,‘s World Headquarters.
+In a prepared statement, Nike officials said that they had taken legal steps to block the city from incorporating its headquarters.
+It expected that several other groups would begin mounting opposition to the annexation plans.